Pesto Chicken Meatballs

 Instructions

-- Warm olive oil in a large skillet set over medium-high heat.
-When hot, add meatballs and cook until they are browned on most sides.
+- If you prefer to pan fry the meatballs instead, warm the olive oil in a large skillet over medium-high heat.
+When hot, add a portion of meatballs and cook for 6-10 minutes, turning every few minutes, until they are cooked through and browned on most sides.
 (A great tip for browning meatballs is to let them cook on each side until they release easily when prodded with a spatula or with tongs.
 If they stick, let them cook a bit longer before turning.)
-Work in two batches if needed.
+Work in as many batches as needed.1-2 Tablespoons olive oil

 Notes